Rosette formations as symmetry-breaking events: theory and experiment: Results

 with $E_h= \sum_i \frac{1}{2} k (\uv{r}_i - \uv{r}_c)^2$ and $\uv{r}_c= [L/2, L/2]$.

-The external potential may mimic the effect of the forces exerted by actin fibers, the attraction produced by the diffusion of specific molecules in the cellular micro-environment or/and the curvature of the organoid/embryo surface ~\cite{FernandezGonzalez2011}.
-Figure~\ref{fig:2} shows the results obtained simulating a population of 400 cells having self-propulsion velocity, $v0=0.5$ and persistence time, $\tau= 50$ in presence of an external harmonic potential of intensity, $k=0.2$.
-Upon varying the cells target perimeter, i.e. their shape factor, the frequency of occurrence of cell having a number of edges lower than 5 increases with $p_0$ (see Figure~\ref{fig:2}a).
-Consequently, rosette like structures start appearing in the stationary configurations.
-Looking at the single cell trajectories, one clearly sees that cells in the rosette-forming region are highly motile, indicating that the formed rosettes are transient ones.
-Introducing an external field results in a fluidification of the cell layer even for cells with low target shape factor.
-To further investigate the effect of fluidity on rosette formation, we explored the behavior of the system upon changing single cell velocity, $v_0$.
-In absence of an external potential, increasing $v_0$ allows the tissue to undergo a solid to fluid transition~\cite{Bi2016}.
-Figure~\ref{fig:2}b displays the probability of observing cells having a number of edges lower than 5 as function of cell shape and cell motility for a population of cell subject to an external harmonic potential of intensity, $k=0.2$.
+The external potential may mimic the effect of the forces exerted by actin fibers, the attraction produced by the diffusion of specific molecules in the cellular micro-environment, and/or the curvature of the organoid/embryo surface ~\cite{FernandezGonzalez2011}.
+Figure~\ref{fig:2} shows the results obtained simulating a population of 400 cells having self-propulsion velocity, $v0=0.5$, and persistence time, $\tau= 50$, in the presence of an external harmonic potential of intensity, $k=0.2$.
+Upon varying the cells' target perimeter, i.e., their shape index, the frequency of occurrence of cells having a number of edges lower than 5, $P_r$, increases with $p_0$ (see Figure~\ref{fig:2}a).
+Consequently, rosette-like structures start appearing in the stationary configurations.
+Looking at the single cell trajectories, one clearly sees that cells in the rosette-forming region are highly motile, indicating that the formed assemblies are transient ones.
+Note that introducing an external field, i.e., a curvature, results in a fluidification of the cell layer even for cells with low target shape factor~\cite{Sussman2020, DeMarzio2025}.
+To further investigate the effect of fluidity on rosette formation, we explored the behavior of the system upon changing cell self-propulsion velocity, $v_0$.
+In the absence of an external potential, increasing $v_0$ allows the tissue to undergo a solid to fluid transition~\cite{Bi2016}.
+Figure~\ref{fig:2}b displays $P_r$ as a function of cell shape and cell motility for a population of cells subject to an external harmonic potential of intensity, $k=0.2$.
 While the probability systematically increases with cell shape deformability ($p_0$), motility dampens the capability of the cells to form rosettes.
 Indeed, varying the strength of the harmonic potential shows that there is a tradeoff between cell motility and harmonic strength that maximizes the probability of observing rosettes (see Figure~\ref{fig:2}c).